Run the pilot.

 06 / 09 Does Twin-3 cover our specific equipment types?

-Public-benchmark coverage today: distillation, reactors, heat exchangers, compressors, flow control loops.
-Equipment beyond the benchmark is scoped explicitly in the pilot — declared coverage, not assumed coverage.
+Public-benchmark coverage today: continuous chemical process units (Tennessee Eastman) and pneumatic actuator-fault detection (DAMADICS official events).
+Equipment beyond these two benchmarks is scoped explicitly in the pilot — declared coverage, not assumed coverage.

 We do not over-promise on equipment families we have not benchmarked.
-If your unit type sits outside our public-benchmark coverage, the pilot starts with a scoping conversation, and you keep the evidence either way.
-The current sealed build covers 11 of 12 Tennessee Eastman fault families — IDV3 declared as a known boundary case.
+If your unit type sits outside the public-benchmark coverage, the pilot starts with a scoping conversation, and you keep the evidence pack either way.
+The current sealed build covers 11 of 12 Tennessee Eastman fault families and 19 of 19 official DAMADICS actuator-fault events.

 07 / 09 What is the deployment timeline?